-A COSHH assessment is like a
+A COSHH assessment is a type of

 Once the COSHH assessment is completed, make sure you implement the control measures and communicate the assessment findings to the people at risk.